JonathanCMitchell/mobilenet_v2_keras/readme.md

 * These results are taken from [tfmobilenet](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet) but I estimate ours are similar in performance.
 Except for the Pixel 1 inference time.

-## Inference results.
+## Inference results in (test_mobilenet.py)
-You can grab and load up the pickle file `test_results.p` or you can read the results below:
+You can grab and load up the pickle file `test_results.p` or you can read the results below: Please note that there are subtle differences between the TF models and the Keras models in the testing procedure, these are due to the differences in how Keras performs softmax, and the normalization that occurs after we pop out the first tensorflow logit (that is the background class) and re-normalize.

 For questions, comments, and concerns please reach me at jmitchell1991@gmail.com.

+## Test results (1001 class)
 ```
 test_results: [{
     'rows': 224,